CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Our function works we pass an input a time in the morning like `"08:00"`.
 In this case, the function returns `"08:00am"` as expected.

-We need to describe our approach when dealing with the case of an input like `"23:00"`, when our function should return `"11:00pm"`.
+We need to describe our approach when dealing with the case of an input like `"23:00"`, when our function should return `"11:00 pm"`.

 Earlier on we observed that when the time goes beyond midday then we can subtract 12 from the hours time to get the new hours for the 12 hour clock time.